dev625/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-We can fill all the missing values with the mean value of that 5 minute interval
+We can fill all the missing values with the mean value of that 5 minute interval.

 ```r